treyturner/geb-spock-gradle-grid/README.md

 # geb-spock-gradle-grid
-Geb, Spock, and Gradle running against a Selenium Grid
+Geb, Spock, and Gradle running locally and (optionally) against a Selenium Grid